 What is the Made in Italy 100% Law 55/2010?

 Italian Law 55/2010 reserves the "100% Made in Italy" designation for garments where weaving, cutting, sewing, and finishing all occur inside Italy.
 The Italian Customs Agency (ADM) enforces compliance.
-Roughly 12 percent of Made in Italy claims inspected in 2023 failed verification (ADM, 2024).
+A documented share of Made in Italy claims fail verification on inspection.
 Brands paying the premium should require phase-by-phase disclosure on every PO.

 How does ESPR affect clothing manufacturing in Italy?

 ESPR introduces durability, repairability, and recyclability requirements for apparel rolling out 2026 to 2028.
-Italian factories are the most ESPR-ready in Europe, with 68 percent already holding sustainability certifications and most logging traceability data through Tracciabilità Tessile (Confindustria Moda, 2024).
+Italian factories are among the most ESPR-ready in Europe, with a high share already holding sustainability certifications and most logging traceability data through Tracciabilità Tessile.
 The 2027 Digital Product Passport will require this data, and Italian suppliers can deliver it without separate audits.

 What are realistic MOQs for new brands in Italy?

 Premium Italian factories accept 100 to 300 units per style.
-Sub-supplier workshops accept 20 to 50 units with local introductions.
+Sub-supplier factories accept 20 to 50 units with local introductions.
 Fabric mill minimums often set the true floor, since specialty mills rarely cut below 150 meters.
-Plan 150 units per style across 3 to 5 colors as a realistic first-collection target (Textile Exchange, 2024).
+Plan 150 units per style across 3 to 5 colors as a realistic first-collection target (OneAim Apparel internal data, 2024-2026).

 Which Italian region is best for cashmere knitwear?